 Reed Smith’s Singapore office recently hosted a seminar on the Singapore-China commodities nexus.
 In the seminar, we highlighted the current trend of commodity market participants increasing their commodity exposure in China either by expanding the scope of their current business there or by establishing a presence for trading activities in the domestic market.
 The seminar discussed some of the key legal issues relevant to anyone considering such increased investment in China.

+Reed Smith has partnered with Susan Bird, an internationally-recognized leader in executive communication, in developing a new series of podcasts that are “curated conversations,” moderated by Susan and produced by Wf360.
 Some say we’ve lost our true north…as individuals, as companies, as countries.
 We’ve abandoned the values that formed the basis for our behavior.
 We’re more focused on what benefits us and our families, without much regard for our communities or our country.
 Is that so?

 A new proposal by two European Parliament Committees reveals a broadening divide amongst stakeholders on how best to shape copyright laws fit for the digital economy